matthewlehner/matthewlehner.net/source/2015-11-17-npm-basics-for-rubyists.html.markdown

 ```

 Older versions of npm (pre 3.x) nested peer dependencies, which would mean that
 both versions of `dependency-a` were included in your app bundle.
-For front end,
+For the front
-this duplication meant the size of the compiled JavaScript would be much larger
+end, this duplication meant the size of the compiled JavaScript would be much
-than anticipated, and also added _interesting_ (read: horrible and difficult to
-debug) side effects. npm 3.3 flattens this graph, so peer dependencies are no
-longer nested in this manner, instead, you must specify the desired version of
+larger than anticipated, and could create bugs from version errors.

+As of npm 3.3 this dependency tree has been flattened.
+Peer dependencies must be
+installed explicitly, removing the duplication and allowing complete control
-the peer dependency.
-Until now, this was the main advantage that other
+over their versions.
+This removes the main advantage that other JavaScript
-JavaScript package managers (like Bower) had over npm, but with this problem
+package managers (like Bower) had over npm.
-solved, it's the clear most simple path for dependencies.

 ### npm — Node Package Manager

-There are two key things to know about with npm
+There are two key things to know when getting started with npm, how to install
+dependencies, and where they are specified.

 ##### `npm install`